-This hotel was a frequent haunt of famous author Agatha Christie who set her novel And Then There Were None on a fictionalized version of the archipelago.
-The hotel was finished in 1929 and throughout the 1930s it played host to glamorous guests.
-In World War 2 it served as a rest and recuperation center for RAF personnel until the top floors were badly damaged.
+This hotel was a frequent haunt of famous author Agatha Christie who set her novel, And Then There Were None, on a fictionalized version of the archipelago.
+The hotel was finished in 1929, and throughout the 1930s, it played host to glamorous guests.
+In World War 2, it served as a rest and recuperation center for RAF personnel until the top floors were severely damaged.
 Then it fell into disrepair until it was restored in 2006 to its full Art Deco glory.

 Due to its famous association, the hotel hosts regular murder mystery events and the annual Agatha Christie Festival.
-The location is on a tidal island which is cut off from mainland England at high tide.
+The location is on a tidal island that is cut off from mainland England at high tide.
 You can walk there on foot or, when the tide is in, you can go by sea tractor where passengers ride on a platform while the wheels turn underwater.
 Choose from a number of unique rooms styled after famous guests from the past.
-There is an authentic 1930s billiard room or and delightful Mermaid’s Pool.
+For example, there is an authentic 1930s billiard room or and delightful Mermaid’s Pool.